-Think of a number: 3 Square it: 9 Subtract the starting number: 9 – 3 = 6
+- Subtract the starting number: 9 – 3 = 6

 In the example below, the blue squares show the number of parts subtracted from the square.

 They should arrive at the generalisation that a square number is a number which is multiplied by itself.
 This is the end point; the generalisation; the rule.

 Children will have been on a conceptual journey of discovery to arrive at this end point, rather than it being one of many abstract mathematical rules.

 Yes.
 Because 1 x 1 = 1, 1 is a square number.

 1, 4, 9, 16, 25, 36, 49, 64, 81, 100

 Multiplication square patterns

 This simple activity from Teaching Ideas is a good place to introduce square numbers.
 By laying them out on a 100 square children can see the nice, obvious pattern of the diagonal line across the square, which can only help them understand the idea.

 Use our free printable times table grid for this and other activities.